David R. Lewis: Political career

-Vote Rigging

 During a fraud investigation into the 2018 U.S. House race in North Carolina's 9th district where a Republican operative conducted large-scale electoral fraud, Lewis introduced a bill that would put Republicans in charge of every election board in every election year.
 On July 24, 2020, Lewis announced that he would be retiring at the end of his term and would not seek re-election.

-Resignation

 Lewis resigned on August 20, 2020, when he was charged with making false statements to a bank and failure to file a tax return.